doycode/mlgorithms/README.md

 ### Installing

 #### Method 1
-The project was deployed to [PyPI](https://pypi.org/project/mlgorithms/), and you can install it anytime, anywhere through the following instruction:
+The project was deployed to [PyPI](https://pypi.org/project/mlgorithms/), and it is recommended to use pip for installation:

 ```
 pip install mlgorithms            # normal install